When Is It Time To Give Up On Your Novel?Aug 12, 2018

 2. The stiff-peaked meringue

 Symptom: the romance is over, you feel sick to death of your novel and just want someone to buy the damn manuscript but it keeps getting rejected and you’ve come to hate it.

 It’s draft number 44 and you’ve worked and worked that novel until the words appear before you with all the charm of blocks of Lego.

-Writing a novel like making a Pavlova, you can beat those egg whites many times, but one time too many and it's stiff without any of the delicious goo.
-A novel needs a little goo; that sentimental, yearning, longing, magic and mysticism which logic can't quite configure.
+Writing a novel is like making a Pavlova: you can beat those egg whites many times, but one time too many and it’s stiff without any of the delicious goo.
+A novel needs a little goo; that sentimental, yearning, longing, magic and mysticism that logic can’t quite configure.
 It needs air too.

 Air is the space between apparently unconnected thoughts.
 It’s in the gaps between suggestion, intrigue and fact which allow the reader to enter into the story.

 A novel can become a deflated punchbag, but you can pump air back into it.

 For less severe cases: cut, cut, cut.
 Everything not strictly necessary MUST go.
 Enjoy the artistry of creating shape and giving new life by cutting dead wood.

 For more serious cases: set your material aside, print it out if you feel happier having it close by, and rewrite the first chapter through the eyes of a different narrator.
 Try a smaller character as observer-narrator.
 Try the first person voice or the third.
 Try present tense or past.
 Try a reflective tone of voice or a defeated humorous tone.
 Change location.
 Change ages.
 Change the genders.

 Think about which character really does it for you... the one you wish you could include in every scene.
 Then bring him or her up front as the torch-bearer.
 Let them issue a warning early on, get the reader on his or her toes, and include the reader early doors in your love affair with that character.
 When you both fancy the same player, you can be more complicit.